biolab/orange3/doc/widgets/unsupervised/hierarchicalclustering.md

 Examples
 --------

+The workflow below shows the output of **Hierarchical Clustering** for *Iris* data set in **Data Table** widget.
-The schema below computes clustering of attributes (columns).
-We see that if we choose *Append cluster IDs*, we can see an additional column in the **Data Table** named *Cluster*.
+We see that if we choose *Append cluster IDs* in hierarchical clustering, we can see an additional column in the **Data Table** named *Cluster*.
 This is a way to check how hierarchical clustering clustered individual instances.

 <img src="images/HierarchicalClustering-Example2.png" alt="image" width="600">

-We loaded the *Iris* data set.
-Below is the clustering of instances and the nodes are annotated by the Iris' subvarieties.
-We connected the **Scatter Plot** showing all the instances from the file, while the signal from **Hierarchical clustering** is used as a subset.
+In the second example we loaded the *Iris* data set again, but this time we added the **Scatter Plot** showing all the instances from the **File** widget, while at the same time receiving the selected instances signal from **Hierarchical clustering**.
 This way, we can observe the position of the selected cluster(s) in the projection.

 <img src="images/HierarchicalClustering-Example.png" alt="image" width="600">